Kruptein/PlanarAlly/CONTRIBUTING.md

 This project uses the gitflow branching strategy.
 This means that the master branch is intended for releases only.
 All pull requests should be done on the development branch.

+When making a pull request, make sure the code is formatted properly.

+For the server you can run `black .` in the server folder, for the client you can run `npm run lint` in the client folder.

 ## Server

 All code of the server is located in the `server` folder at the root level of the git repository.